top of page

 Finals

-• All finals matches are to be played on Finals Night on Thursday 4th December.
+• All finals matches are to be played on Finals Night on Sunday 22nd February 2026.

 • If a player is unavailable for Finals Night, the next highest-placed player from within their group from will take their place in the final.